ground-creative/easy-mcp-python/README.md

 # Middlewares

-Here are few middleware classes that can be loaded:<br>
+Here are few middleware classes that can be loaded in the mvc container:<br>

 [Google oAuth](https://github.com/ground-creative/easy-mcp-google-auth-middleware)